dycodedev/mongo-datatable/README.md

 __There's More:__
 You can search data in a specific column using global search input element with `column_name:value` format.
 This will be useful if you want to search data in a specific column or field but you don't want to display search input element for that column.

+Note that this will work only if you specify `name` in `columns` configuration.
+See [columns.name configuration](https://datatables.net/reference/option/columns.name).

 ## Usage